 It’s no secret that Adderall and alcohol are both addictive substances.
 But mixing the two together can significantly increase your risk for a substance use disorder.
 When you take Adderall often at an unprescribed dose, you will naturally build up a tolerance.
 That tolerance builds until you become dependent or addicted.

 What’s unique about taking Adderall with alcohol is that an addiction to one fuels the other.
 For example, Adderall gives people the ability to go past their normal rate of drinking.
 By making excessive drinking easier, Adderall can also help drive alcohol dependence.

 Break the Grip of Addiction at Fountain Hills Recovery

 Fountain Hill Recovery is one of the top luxury drug rehab facilities in Arizona.
 We use an individualized approach to help you find lasting recovery for alcohol addiction and dual-diagnosis disorders.

 Your journey to recovery is waiting to begin.
-Start today by contacting our friendly admissions team.
 Together, we can find the best treatment options for the unique challenges you’re facing.
-Change is possible, one step at a time.
+Start today by contacting our admissions staff at 888.549.4037